vincenthuang75025/experiments-2/README.md

 low priority:

 favicon
-way to get wider time views / some sort of customizability on # days and amt to average check for duplicate names
+way to get wider time views / some sort of customizability on # days check for duplicate names